-With so many “survival tips” around, you have to know how to separate fact from fiction.
-Some of these survival myths are just outright silly that they could end up doing more harm than good when the real emergency arrives.
+With so many “survival facts” around, you have to know how to separate fact from fiction.
+Some of these survival tips are just outright silly and can end up doing more harm than good when the real emergency arrives.

-As a prepper, can you tell which of these myths are true and which ones are just plain wrong?
+As a prepper, can you tell which of these survival tips are true and which ones are just plain wrong?

-True or False: You can stop a shark attack by punching the shark on the nose
+True or False: You can stop a shark attack by punching the shark in the nose

 Survival experts say that in case of a shark attack, your best chance is to stay calm.
 Sharks don’t have hands or feet to explore with, so they use their mouth to do all the work.
 Draw as little attention to yourself as possible.
 Don’t flail around or cause unnecessary movement that will excite or agitate the shark.

 False.
-Probably not a good idea.
+This is another one of those “survival tips” that aren’t a good idea.
 Not all cactus species are edible, and if they are, their availability will depend on certain conditions.
-Cactus water is tricky at best and at worse, it could give you some nasty diarrhea that would only make your dehydration worse.
+Cactus water is tricky at best, and at worst, it can give you some nasty diarrhea that would only make your dehydration worse.

 True.
 Although they look positively nasty and can sting you real bad, many scorpion species and tarantulas are actually edible.
 All you have to do is take the stingers out and cook them thoroughly to neutralize their venom.
 Other edible insects include grasshoppers, ants, and beetles.

 False.
-While drinking alcohol would offer temporary warmth, in the long run, it actually lowers your core body temperature and will make you more prone to hypothermia.
-Alcohol can also disorient you, which is not a good state to be in especially when you’re in a survival situation.
+While drinking alcohol offers temporary warmth, in the long run, it actually lowers your core body temperature and will make you more prone to hypothermia.
+Alcohol can also disorient you, which isn’t a good state to be in when you’re in a survival situation.

 Eating snow or ice will also do the same thing, so before you ingest something for hydration, make sure it’s not frozen.

 False.
 Friction is an effective way to return warmth to the body in most scenarios…but frostbite is not one of them.
-In case of frostbite, rubbing the necrotic tissue will only do more damage.
-Someone can permanently lose an ear, nose or appendage if you do that.
-Putting them in a hot bath immediately will only result in shock.
+In the case of frostbite, rubbing the necrotic tissue will only do more damage.
+Someone can permanently lose an ear, nose, or appendage if you do that.
+Also, putting them in a hot bath immediately will only result in shock.

-In case someone has suffered from severe exposure to cold, slowly warming the person is the best remedy.
+These “survival facts” are pure BS.
+If someone has suffered from severe exposure to cold, warming the person slowly is the best remedy.
 Take their wet clothes off and apply dry layers on them.
 Warm them from the inside with hot broth or soup.

-Once your car starts sinking, it would be impossible to open its doors until the pressure between the inside and outside of your car equalizes.
+Once your car starts sinking, it will be impossible to open its doors until the pressure between the inside and outside of your car equalizes.
 This means you have to wait for the car to fill with water before you can open its doors to swim free.
-It sounds counterintuitive but it works.
-Here’s the step-by-step breakdown on how to escape a sinking car.
+It sounds counterintuitive, but it works.
+Here is the step-by-step breakdown of how to escape a sinking car.

 True, but only in extreme survival situations.
 While it’s true that urine is largely composed of water and is sterile, it’s also made up of compounds that your body is trying to get rid of, like urea.

-There have been cases of people surviving for several days by drinking urine, but take note that you should only do that when there is no other option.
+There have been cases of people surviving for several days by drinking pee, but take note you should only do that when there’s no other option.
 The more dehydrated you are, the more concentrated your urine gets, so you can only get away with this survival tip once or twice before your urine becomes too concentrated to be of any help.

 False.
 Sure, the right supplies and adequate materials can provide for some of your needs during a survival situation, but they won’t be enough.
 Aside from having supplies, you will also need a sharp set of skills and a level head between your shoulders to weather the toughest situations.